Club Member? Click Here.

 During a downturn like the one we went through in early 2020, our goal is to decline less than the All Ords.

-As of the end of July 2020, our portfolio, which we started on 2019-09-01, is outperforming the ASX All Ords quite nicely as you can see in the screenshot below.
+As of the end of September 2020, our portfolio, which we started on 2019-09-01, had outperformed the ASX All Ords quite nicely as you can see in the screenshots below.
+Obviously 2020 has been a crazy year for global markets.
+There will be good years and bad years – but, long term, value investing has been proven to deliver reliable above-market returns.

 * TR = Total Return (i.e. price growth plus dividends)